Murders of Kian delos Santos, Carl Arnaiz, and Reynaldo de Guzman: Public figures

-Kalookan Bishop Pablo Virgilio David condemned the shooting, calling it a "very specific case of abuse."
-Bishop David also criticized the ongoing drug war and the alleged abuses by the police.
+Kalookan Bishop Pablo Virgilio David condemned the shooting, calling it a "very specific case of abuse." and saying "‘I don’t believe the police story that Kian Loyd, the grade 11 boy, died because he fought back and engaged three policemen in a shootout using a caliber 45," Bishop David also criticized the ongoing drug war and the alleged abuses by the police.
 Father Antonio Moreno, head of the Society of Jesus in the Philippines, called Delos Santos's death a "heartless killing."
 Fellow Jesuit Father Jose Ramon Villarin, president of Ateneo de Manila University, also condemned the killing of Delos Santos.
 Lasallian Brother Armin Luistro, former Secretary of Education, called for "a minute of silence every night at 8:24 p.m. to remember Kian Loyd delos Santos and all innocent victims of merciless deaths in our land."
 Lingayen-Dagupan Archbishop Socrates Villegas, who is also the president of the Catholic Bishops' Conference of the Philippines (CBCP), ordered the churches in his archdiocese to ring their bells from 8:00 to 8:15 p.m. every night from August 22 to November 27 in honor of Delos Santos, and as "a call to stop approval of the killings."
 (Note: Translated from Filipino: Ang tunog ng kampana ay tawag na ihinto ang pagsang-ayon sa patayan.)

 PNP Director General Ronald dela Rosa expressed regret over Delos Santos's death, saying he was "very sorry for what happened" but added that he would rather see his police officers alive than dead.
 Dela Rosa also promised an investigation on the killing, saying: "Basta pag merong pang-aabuso hindi ko palalampasin 'yan." ("If there was indeed abuse [of authority] I will not let it pass.")
 Despite the incident, he guaranteed that the campaign against illegal drugs would continue.
 He also refused to visit Delos Santos's wake, believing it was inappropriate for him to do so, since the main suspects were police officers.
 He also claimed that visiting the wake would make him pretentious like the politicians.

 When President Rodrigo Duterte saw the CCTV tape, he allegedly called Dela Rosa 'as fast as [he] can' and asked the PNP to jail the police officers involved in Kian's killing.
 The president also "warned" some police officers.
 He later visited the wake of Delos Santos.